 Activity Time Frame Candidates prepare materials for external reviewers Spring of the 5 th year Candidates prepare dossiers No later than spring of 5th year for tenure candidates Candidates submit dossiers to primary unit Based on school process: in the School of Medicine, dossiers are due in the departments by late May or early June; in most other schools, they are due in early August.
 Check with your department/school for exact dates.
-Schools submit dossiers to OAA The last Friday of October Campus committee reviews and evaluates all dossiers December, January and February - sometimes into early March Campus committee recommendations are forwarded to the chief academic officer Immediately following campus committee reviews; early March Chief academic officer reviews cases, completes an independent evaluation and forwards recommendations to the chancellor Mid-March Chancellor reviews cases and confers with the IU and Purdue Presidents on the joint recommendations that are forwarded to the respective Boards of Trustees Late March Action by the Boards of Trustees Mid-April Promotion takes effect July 1 (12 month faculty) or August 1 (10 month faculty) to coincide with start of academic year Tenure takes effect July 1 of the following academic year
+Schools submit dossiers to OAA The last Friday of October Campus committee reviews and evaluates all dossiers December, January and February - sometimes into early March Campus committee recommendations are forwarded to the chief academic officer Immediately following campus committee reviews; early March Chief academic officer reviews cases, completes an independent evaluation and forwards recommendations to the chancellor Mid-March Chancellor reviews cases and confers with the IU and Purdue Presidents on the joint recommendations that are forwarded to the respective Boards of Trustees Late March Action by the Boards of Trustees Mid-April Promotion takes effect Tenure takes effect July 1 (12 month faculty) or August 1 (10 month faculty) to coincide with start of academic year July 1 of the following academic year Terrure takes effect puly 1 of the following academic year

-If there is uncertainty about what may be required, candidates or chairs should confer with the senior associate vice chancellor for academic affairs as soon as possible statements, or new material, nor the candidate's personal statement may be updated.
-A candidate may add a note, either about new information or in response to a level of review, may be added for inclusion in eDossier via the supplemental folder, up to and including the campus P&T committee level of review.
+If there is uncertainty about what may be required, candidates or chairs should confer with the senior associate vice chancellor for academic affairs as soon as possible statements, or new material, in response to a level of review, may be added via the supplemental folder, up to and including the campus P&T committee level of review.
 No further additions or comments can be added to the dossier subsequent to the campus P&T committee level of review.